-Here are five commonly asked questions about taking affiliate programs into a new market.
+Here are five frequently asked questions about taking affiliate programs into a new market or region.

 1. Do we need to have a physical presence in a new market in order to effectively launch our affiliate program there?